Inner Peace is the path to outerpeace. Every single person we give access to the path of personal transformation can help change the world.

 Shar Khentrul Rinpoche Jamphel Lodrö

-Spiritual Director – Ex Officio Member Board of Directors
+Spiritual Director - Member of the Board of Directors

 Shar Khentrul Jamphel Lodrö Rinpoche is a Rimé and Jonang Kalachakra Master of Tibetan Buddhism.
 Inspired by the Kalki Kings of Shambhala, through his organization, Dzokden, Khentrul Rinpoche works towards the second Golden Age of peace on our earth by transmitting the Kalachakra teachings in every area of the globe, translated in over 13 languages.
 He has authored over 20 books related to Shambhala, Kalachakra and Vajrayana Buddhism.
 His most recent book, published by Shambhala Publications, is titled The Realm of Shambhala.
 His forthcoming book, The Path of Desire, is currently available in Tibetan and will be published in more languages next year.
 Read More